 In our lives, we look, but we don’t always see.
 As I think about this in myself, I start to think that perhaps this is one of the many reasons for this blog, and for my resolution to fix things in my life.
 Maybe this is the reason for my long-running mid-life crisis.
 I have begun to see, and don’t like what I see, so I want to change it.

 For homework, I asked my students to observe something in nature.
 Anything.
 A tree, the grass, the rain, their pet.
 And not just look at it, but observe it.
 Determine what emotions that things creates in them, how that thing affects them.
 They requested I do the same.
 As I sat in my front window looking out at my willow tree, I chuckled to myself thinking of my students sitting in their homes, starting at their pets, or staring at a menacing squirrel–their parents shaking their heads and wondering “What are they learning at that school?”
 As I did my homework, I realized how little attention I have paid to that willow tree over the years.
 When I stare at, I realized that it makes me happy and sad at the same time.
 Happy, because it is my favorite tree, and my DH planted it for me at this house not long after we moved in.
-Sad, because it reminds me of happier times gone by, and I wonder if he will ever do something like that for me again.
+Sad, because it reminds me of happier times gone by.
 Happy, because it is tall and strong, and it reminds me of the kind old lady who lived across the street who was so happy to see a willow back at our house (apparently, one had been destroyed in a hurricane years before).
 Sad, because it is winter, and it looks so barren and forlorn with no leaves, its skeletal branches bare to the wind.
 It makes me feel cold.
 I cannot imagine my home without it, but I realize that I barely acknowledge its existence.

 As I finished my homework, I realized how true Emerson’s words are.
 By truly observing the natural world that is around, I was affected–emotionally and spiritually.
 I looked at my life in a different way.
 I thought about things differently.
 I realized how amazing that tree is and how much it is a part of my life and my families’ life.
 While I am far from a transparent eyeball, I can see his point, about obtaining transcendence and peace by simply existing and allowing the world to exist for you, fully and completely.